shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

 const api = new sstk.CatalogApi();

-const collection_id = "126351028"; // String | ID of collection that needs to be deleted
+const collection_id = "126351028"; // String | The ID of the collection to delete

 api.deleteCollection(collection_id)